Map the Flow: Revealing Hidden Pathways of Information in VideoLLMs: Information Flow Dynamics in VideoLLMs

-\paragraph{Core checkpoint: where and how video-text information is integrated.} Interleaving the two previous findings raises a natural question of how video information is propagated to the last position via temporal reasoning keywords.
-However, explicitly linking the pathways among these keywords is challenging since their presence and significance vary across questions.
-Given that multiple choice options consistently act as temporal keywords, we analyze the information flow through the options.
-We segment the full question prompt into fine-grained components: the non-option question (\eg, ``What is the action being performed in the video?''), the true option (\eg, ``(A) Wear jacket''), and the false option (\eg, ``(B) Take off jacket'').
-We then examine where the last token primarily derives information.
-Figure~\ref{fig:tvbench_question_and_options_to_last} reveals that information from non-option question tokens does not effectively flow to the last token, whereas the information on true option is propagated to the last token in the middle-to-late layers.
-This indicates that video-language integration completes at the options tokens.
+\paragraph{Temporal keywords serve as core checkpoints in video-text information flow pathways.} Interleaving the two previous findings raises a natural question of how video information is propagated to the last token via temporal reasoning keywords.
+However, directly tracing keyword-to-keyword pathways is non-trivial, as the relevant keywords vary across questions.
+Instead, we analyze the information flow through the options, leveraging the fact that multiple-choice options consistently act as temporal keywords in VideoQA.
+We segment the full question prompt into fine-grained components: the non-option question (\eg, \textit{``What is the action being performed in the video?''}), the true option (\eg, \textit{``(A) Wear jacket''}), and the false option (\eg, \textit{``(B) Take off jacket''}).
+We then examine where the last token primarily derives information from.
+Figure~\ref{fig:tvbench_question_and_options_to_last} shows that non-option question tokens contribute little direct flow to the last token, whereas information from the true option is propagated in the middle-to-late layers.
+This indicates that video-language integration completes at the option tokens containing temporal keywords.

-However, pathways toward options tokens may vary across VideoQA tasks.
-To validate this hypothesis, we split the pathways toward the options into two different routes (i.e., \textit{video $\rightarrow$ true option} and \textit{video $\rightarrow$ non-option question $\rightarrow$ true option}) and trace how flow patterns differ across questions.
-Figure~\ref{fig:tvbench_vq_to_true_opt} shows various task-specific behaviors: in Action Antonym, Action Sequence, and Scene Transition, video information is primarily transferred directly to the true option tokens (see purple line), with relatively minor contribution from non-option question tokens.
-Conversely, in Moving Direction, video information related to the queried target object is first transferred to non-option question tokens (see red line), after which it flows through the true option to select the correct moving direction (see red dotted line).
-In Object Count, both direct and indirect flows are observed.
+However, the pathways by which video information reaches option tokens may be question-dependent, as temporal keywords are embedded differently across questions.
+To verify this, we decompose the flow toward the true option into two routes: (1) a direct route (\textit{video $\rightarrow$ true option}) and (2) an indirect route (\textit{video $\rightarrow$ non-option question $\rightarrow$ true option}), and compare their layer-wise patterns across tasks.
+Figure~\ref{fig:tvbench_vq_to_true_opt} reveals divergent, task-specific strategies.
+In Action Antonym, Action Sequence, and Scene Transition, video information is primarily transferred via the direct route (purple), with minor contributions from non-option question tokens.
+Conversely, in Moving Direction and Object Count, information regarding the queried target object is first routed to the non-option question (red) and then propagated to the true option (red dotted line).

-Together, these findings indicate that option tokens serve as the decisive integration point, with the precise pathways varying across task types.